Harsh-Jaiswal24/30-Day-Of-JS-Challange/README.md

 4. To add or remove a class use element.classList.add/remove("__")
 5. to remove child use abc.removeChild() it will only remove a particular child.

+Day 10 : Event Handling
+Learnings:

+1. The keydown event is fired when a key is pressed.
+The keydown and keyup events provide a code indicating which key is pressed.
+That can be accessed by ${__.code}.
+2. The keyup event is fired when a key is releaed.
+The keydown and keyup events provide a code indicating which key is pressed.
+That can be accessed by ${__.code}.
+3. Prevent default is and event that is event.preventDefault() which  stops the form from being submitted to the server.
+4. It Adds an event listener for the 'change' event on the <select> element.
+5. Event delegation allows you to handle events on child elements without explicitly attaching event listeners to each child element individually.
+6. Use  "event.target.textContent"  to Get text content of clicked <li>
+7. Add another span dynamically after a delay (simulating asynchronous addition);